neuroelf/isicarchive/README.md

 # Parse superpixels into a mapping-to-pixel-indices array
 image.map_superpixels()

+# Load the associated (highest-quality) segmentation
+segmentation = image.load_segmentation()
 ~~~~

-The mapping of an image takes a second or so, but storing the map in a
+The mapping of an image's superpixel RGB image takes a few hundred
-different format would be relatively wasteful, and so this seems preferable.
+milliseconds, but storing the map in a different format would be relatively
+wasteful, and so this seems preferable.

 ### Selecting images
-The ```IsicApi``` object allows to select images based on the contents of
+Once all image information has been cached, the ```IsicApi``` object allows to
-any subfield in the image details (JSON) representation:
+select images based on the contents of any subfield in the image details (JSON)
+representation:

 ~~~~
 # Make initial selection